-And all three of them lacked flair and style.
+And all three of these early compacts lacked flair and style.
 They were men’s ideas of what a smaller car should be.

-There was of course one exception: the little 1950 Rambler, a compact convertible sedan heavy on style and flair, of the kind that very much appealed to women.
+There was one exception: the little 1950 Rambler, a compact convertible sedan and a wagon, heavy on style and flair, of the kind that very much appealed to women.
 It started the whole compact revolution, and by 1960 Rambler was the fourth best selling brand.

 Studebaker read the Rambler tea leaves, and in 1957 rushed out their drastically-shortened compact Lark for 1959.
 It was a genuine hit, and was the only thing that kept them from going under, for the time being.